Ratchet-tools/Test/README.md

 ```

 >[!TIP]
-> We recommend to save output of the installation commands which contains helpful info with short guide how to get access to pod & dbs and show default credentials.
+> It is recommended to save output of the installation commands which contains helpful info with short guide how to get access to pod & dbs and show default credentials.